earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster02-plot-raster-histograms-r.md

 ---
 layout: single
-title: "Plot histograms of raster values in R"
+title: "Plot Histograms of Raster Values in R"
 excerpt: "This lesson introduces the raster geotiff file format - which is often used to store lidar raster data.
-We cover the 3 key spatial attributes of a raster dataset including Coordinate reference system, spatial extent and resolution."
+You learn the 3 key spatial attributes of a raster dataset including Coordinate reference system, spatial extent and resolution."
 authors: ['Leah Wasser']
-modified: '2017-12-08'
+modified: '2018-01-10'
 category: [courses]
 class-lesson: ['intro-lidar-raster-r']
 permalink: /courses/earth-analytics/lidar-raster-data-r/plot-raster-histograms-r/